 In this article we’ll walk you through the details of the Washington University Housing Assistance Program and how to apply.
 We’ll also take a look at the 7 neighborhoods that qualify for the program and give you access to listings on the market right now in those areas.

-Explore STL Living specializes in helping buyers, including those who are relocating, get to know St. Louis neighborhoods.
-We can give you the inside scoop on what makes each one unique, how long your commute times will be, where to grab coffee or a great cocktail and so much more.
-As a Buyer in the state of Missouri, our services are 100% free to you – the seller pays for us to represent you!
-We’d love the opportunity to guide you through your St. Louis real estate transaction.
+I specialize in helping buyers, including those who are relocating, get to know St. Louis neighborhoods.
+I can give you the inside scoop on what makes each one unique, how long your commute times will be, where to grab coffee or a great cocktail and so much more.
+As a Buyer in the state of Missouri, my services are 100% free to you – the seller pays for me to represent you!
+I’d love the opportunity to guide you through your St. Louis real estate transaction.
 We’ll make sure you’re connected to great partners and that you receive 5-star service from beginning to end.
-Contact us here to get started.
+Contact me here to get started.